AleksaHeler/ProstheticHand/hardware/README.md

 For designing those we use [KiCAD](https://www.kicad.org/download/).
 Good tutorial can be found [here](https://www.youtube.com/playlist?list=PL3bNyZYHcRSUhUXUt51W6nKvxx2ORvUQB).
 Although it's for a bit older version of the KiCAD it is still usefull.

 For now only two project are here:
- - **DevelopmentBoard** - First example board to test the KiCAD software and to try our hand at making our own PCB at home (TODO: update this document with findings)
+ - **DevelopmentBoard** - First example board to test the KiCAD software and to try our hand at making our own PCB at home (TODO: update this document with findings once home-made pcb is done)
- - **ProstheticHand v1** - The actual PCB design that will be used in the prosthetic hand (for the first prototype)
+ - **ProstheticHand v1** - The actual PCB design that will be used in the prosthetic hand (for the first prototype), hopefully to be ordered from PCB manufacturer

 Folders:
  - **images** - contains images of the PCBs and hardware